anukulrathore/Javascript-Interview-Prep/README.md

         let and const are hoisted too, but not initialized (they remain in a temporal dead zone).

     Execution Phase
         Code runs line by line, assigning values and executing functions.
-// for each function new execution context is created
+Every function creates a new execution context

-// map returns a new array whereas forEach modifies the array and all these ,ethods allow chaining Code runs line by line, assigning values and executing functions.
+Map returns a new array whereas forEach modifies the array and all these ,methods allow chaining

-**What's the output?**
+**❓What's the output?**

 ```Javascript
 var x = 10;
 function random(){